Russian icebreaker makes accidental Mayday call during storm off Norway: Russian agency

 OSLO/MOSCOW (Reuters) - A Russian icebreaking vessel with 33 people on board made a Mayday call during a storm off the coast of western Norway on Tuesday but Russian authorities said the distress signal had been issued by accident.

-The Norwegian Joint Rescue Coordination Centre initially reported the call from the ship located about 22 km off the town of Aalesund.
+The Norwegian Joint Rescue Coordination Centre, which initially reported the call from the ship located about 22 km off the town of Aalesund, said its operation had been called off after the vessel regained engine power.

-Two tugboats and a Norwegian coastguard vessel were on their way to the scene, a rescue service spokeswoman said.
-There were no reports of injuries and no plans for evacuation.

 Reporting by Terje Solsvik in Oslo and Andrey Kuzmin in Moscow, Editing by Angus MacSwan